Infinity symbol: Mathematics

+other notations are also used for some other kinds of infinite values.
+For example, $\aleph_0$ (aleph-nought) denotes the smallest infinite cardinal number (representing the size of the set of natural numbers), and $\omega$ (omega) denotes the smallest infinite ordinal number (representing the ordering of the natural numbers).

 Other technical uses

 In areas other than mathematics, the infinity symbol may take on other related meanings.
 For instance, it has been used in bookbinding to indicate that a book is printed on acid-free paper and will therefore be long-lasting.
 On cameras and their lenses, the infinity symbol indicates that the lens's focal length is set to an infinite distance, and is "probably one of the oldest symbols to be used on cameras".

 Symbolism and literary uses

 In modern mysticism, the infinity symbol has become identified with a variation of the ouroboros, an ancient image of a snake eating its own tail that has also come to symbolize the infinite, and the ouroboros is sometimes drawn in figure-eight form to reflect this identification—rather than in its more traditional circular form.

 In the works of Vladimir Nabokov, including The Gift and Pale Fire, the figure-eight shape is used symbolically to refer to the Möbius strip and the infinite, as is the case in these books' descriptions of the shapes of bicycle tire tracks and of the outlines of half-remembered people.
 Nabokov's poem after which he entitled Pale Fire explicitly refers to "the miracle of the lemniscate".
 Other authors whose works use this shape with its symbolic meaning of the infinite include James Joyce, in Ulysses, and David Foster Wallace, in Infinite Jest.